tofuandeve/ada-pets-node/README.md

 ## Wave 3: Remove Pet

 Once a pet is adopted we don't still want to show it on the list.
-(We don't want people fighting over the same pet after all :winky-face:.)
+(We don't want people fighting over the same pet after all :wink:.)

 To do this fill out the `removePet` function.
 This will need to call to the Pets API to remove the pet.
 This should `setResult` with a success message if this works and should `setError(new PetsApiError())` if the request fails.